Linouth/iCatch-V50-Playground/reversing/README.md

 ### Modifying the partitions
 Changing the FAT partitions is fairly easy.
 Just follow these steps:
-1. Carve the firmware using `carve.py SPHOST.BRN`
+1. Carve the firmware using `carve.py carve SPHOST.BRN`
 2. Mount the FAT image with `mount -o loop,rw offset2.A <dir>`
 3. You can now access and modify the image.
 4. Unmount the image: `umount <dir>`
-5. build a new SPHOST.BRN file using `combine.sh`
+5. build a new SPHOST.BRN file using `carve.py combine`

 That should work.